 But even the most on-trend and innovative product ideas should be sensible to produce.
-To facilitate the product development manner, the employer opened a pilot plant in 2015 this is kind of a 10-minute pressure from the main production facility in Richvale.
+So to facilitate the product development manner, the employer opened a pilot plant in 2015.
+This is kind of a 10-minute pressure from the main production facility in Richvale.
 Using a small-scale device that approximates the big equipment in Lundberg’s essential plant, the R&D group can without difficulty test new formulations and processes without disrupting regular operations.